PManghan1/FitFaster_RL/architecture.md

 ## Architectural Patterns

 ### Feature-based Structure
-The project follows a feature-based architecture where related code is grouped by feature (auth, nutrition, workout) rather than by type.
+The project follows a feature-based architecture where related code is grouped by feature (auth, nutrition, workout, supplement, onboarding) rather than by type.
 This improves maintainability and makes the codebase more navigable.

 ### Clean Architecture Principles
 - **Separation of Concerns**: Clear separation between UI, business logic, and data layers